 Project Grants cover the whole spectrum of stroke research - from prevention and risk factors, through to treatment and rehabilitation in a clinical setting, and longer-term in the community.

-One of the ways we help support people's recovery is through offering financial support to those most in need.
+We help people's recovery by offering financial support to those most in need.
 Learn more about our Life After Stroke Grants.

 Our festive run down of all the amazing things we've been able to fund following our partnership with Royal Mail.